 Any number of things can happen when you are ATVing into your hunting area.
 Mechanical breakdowns, injuries and getting lost can happen to anyone on the trail.
 You should have the following items in a pack secured to the back of your machine.

 ATVs have become almost as popular as precision firearms among hunters.
 While there are inherent risks to operating an ATV, the reward is great in terms of riding enjoyment while on your hunting trip.
-As one final safety tip, check with your Trusted Choice independent agent to make sure your machine is fully covered and ready to go to keep your next hunting adventure safe and fun.
+As one final safety tip, check with your independent agent to make sure your machine is fully covered with ATV insurance and ready to go to keep your next hunting adventure safe and fun.